 - A maintenance plan is available for $200 monthly and includes one monthly therapy session, plus unlimited messaging

-- Choosing Therapy offers a 20% off BetterHelp discount code to all its readers
+- Choosing Therapy offers a 20% off BetterHelp discount code for the first month to all its readers

 How are BetterHelp Therapists Vetted and Verified?